grlefl/GPP-Project/README.md

 ## Task Overview

 ### Crawl 1 Tasks
-  1. develop a list of top websites from Tranco (https://tranco-list.eu/)
+  1. gather a csv file top publishers from Tranco (https://tranco-list.eu/)
      - narrow down list (only websites that load ??)
      - consider also adding domains of common data brokers (see methodology)